“Held within a wolf’s gaze has been everything I’ve needed to keep alive my sense of connection to the earth.”

 On this small group experience, we’ll be joined by our friend and wolf biologist, Jon Trapp (see his bio below), and also hear from other wolf experts along the way.
 We’ll spend two days as “wolf watchers” in Yellowstone’s Lamar Valley, the best place on Earth to observe wolves.
 We’ll get out to hike to places like the Rose Creek acclimation pen, where the wolves lived for their first few months in the Park in 1995, or to the historic former den of Wolf #9.
 We’ll hear wolf stories and learn from naturalists and scientists about wolf biology and ecology, predator-prey relationships, conflict resolution for wolf and livestock, wolf competition with other species, wolf reproduction, wolf tracking, and more.

 We’ll spend a good portion of our days on gorgeous trails in open valleys and narrow gorges, along bubbling creeks, among groves of Aspens, next to herds of bison, and near the steamy thermal features of Mammoth Hot Springs.
 One nice thing about doing a wolf watching tour in Yellowstone in October: Wolf pups will be about six months old, which means old enough to travel with the pack away from the den yet young enough to be visually distinct and playful as children.
-(We also offer this Yellowstone Wolf Tour in February and May.)
+(We also offer this Yellowstone Wolf Tour in February.)

 On this Yellowstone Wolf Tour we spend the first three nights in the small town of Gardiner at the north entrance to Yellowstone, just steps away from the Roosevelt Arch that signifies the official entrance to the world’s first national park.
 President Theodore Roosevelt laid the cornerstone of this icon in 1903 and the top of the arch is inscribed “For the Benefit and Enjoyment of the People”.
 Our last night is spent near a wolf (and grizzly) educational facility in West Yellowstone, where we’re guaranteed to see wolves, and perhaps fall asleep to their howls!